matiaspakua/tech.notes.io/pages/sw_and_system_architecture/sustainable_software_architecture.md

 ### Hierarchies

 The second structure building process is that our brain tries to form hierarchies to remember as much as possible.
-Cognitive scientists have done a lot of research and found out that our brain loves hierarchies.
-We can remember hierarchical structures much better than net-like structures without an order.
+Cognitive scientists have done a lot of research and found out that our brain loves hierarchies. <mark style="background: #FFF3A3A6;">We can remember hierarchical structures</mark> much better than net-like structures without an order.
 In software, we have a suitable architectural principle, the **layering** or layered architectures.
 When we build our software in layers, we definitely support our brain.

 ### Schemata

 And finally, our brain has developed another structure building process, which is our ability to form schemata.
-And that's really the best of all.
-Schema is an abstract idea of some part of the world.
+And that's really the best of all. <mark style="background: #FFF3A3A6;">Schema is an abstract idea</mark> of some part of the world.
 And it helps us to understand the world quickly.
 It's a mental framework that allows us to fill in the gaps and make associations based on our existing knowledge.

 Here's a breakdown of the concept: